-If the family, Division, or both have reason to believe the child independently left his/her home of his or her own accord (for example, if they ran away), then upon notification, the family's FSW caseworker and FSW caseworker's supervisor will ensure the Area Director is also notified of the child's disappearance.
+If the family and/or Division has reason to believe the child independently left his/her home of his/her own accord (i.e., run away), then upon notification, the family's FSW caseworker and FSW caseworker's supervisor will ensure the Area Director is also notified of the child's disappearance.
 The FSW caseworker will then follow the steps outlined below.